 Cooter, Edlin and Hermalin saw that the internet held the potential to increase publication speed and put control in the hands of scholars and libraries.
 Bepress began by developing an innovative online editorial management system specifically designed to make peer-review workflow as quick and easy as possible.
 These editorial management tools became the foundation for a highly-ranked suite of peer-reviewed journals published online by bepress, with fast turnaround times for authors, a front-running "guest access" model for readers, and a commitment to sustainable prices for libraries.

 The tools we created and honed to support these journals became popular.
 Editors started asking us if they could use our tools when working with other publishers.
 We began licensing the software as a service and realized that there was a great need for both the software and the support bepress provided, including technical updates, publishing expertise, optimized web discovery, and customer support.
-We saw that, in line with our mission, we could serve the unmet needs of scholars by offering this software service more widely.
+We saw that, in line with our mission, we could serve the unmet needs of scholars by offering this service more widely.

 To address the broader crisis in scholarly communications, bepress then set out to provide authors and universities with a solution for them to share their research openly and widely.
-Thus bepress pioneered Digital Commons, a software service that is now the leading hosted institutional repository (IR).
+Thus bepress pioneered Digital Commons, a service that is now the leading hosted institutional repository (IR).
 Digital Commons serves institutional needs by showcasing the breadth of scholarship produced at an institution--everything from faculty papers to student projects, annual reports, and community partnerships.
 Through Digital Commons, libraries are able to support faculty in creating and editing sustainable scholarly journals, as well as a variety of other publishing initiatives like e-only press imprints, conference proceedings, student research, and more.
 The content is all the institution's own; bepress provides the platform, the support, and the expertise.

 Over time, bepress has developed other services for authors, editors, and researchers, including several specific to the legal field.
-These software services include LawKit for law review editors and ExpressO, which makes law review submissions fast, easy and paper-free.
+These services include LawKit for law review editors and ExpressO, which makes law review submissions fast, easy and paper-free.
 ExpressO is now the standard service by which law reviews in the U.S. accept submissions.

 In designing SelectedWorks, a research announcement tool that maximizes the readership and impact of a scholar's work, we combined our knowledge of scholarly publishing trends with faculty requests to create a comprehensive service.
 SelectedWorks actively links communities and provides increased discoverability and impact metrics.